mmlacak/crochess/docs/source/libcc/ccparsemessage.rst

     :returns: A newly allocated parser message if successful, :c:`NULL` otherwise.

 .. c:function:: CcParseMsg * cc_parse_msg_append( CcParseMsg ** parse_msgs__iod_a, CcParseMsgTypeEnum type, char const * msg, size_t max_len__d )

     Appends a newly allocated parser message to a given linked list.

-    If linked list :c:`*parse_msgs__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated typed step link as its only element.
+    If linked list :c:`*parse_msgs__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated parser message as its only element.

     :param parse_msgs__iod_a: **Ownership**, *optional* *input/output* parameter, linked list.
     :param type: Type of a parser message.